Lamotrigine: Bipolar disorder

 Lamotrigine is approved in the US for maintenance treatment of bipolar I disorder and bipolar II disorder.
 While the anticonvulsants carbamazepine and valproate are predominantly antimanics, lamotrigine has demonstrated efficacy only in preventing or reducing the risk of recurrent depressive episodes of bipolar disorder.
 The drug seems ineffective in the treatment of current rapid-cycling, acute mania, or acute depression in bipolar disorder.
+Lamotrigine has been shown to be as effective as lithium, the standard treatment for bipolar disorder.

 Lamotrigine has not demonstrated clear efficacy in treating acute mood episodes, either mania or depression.
 It has not demonstrated effectiveness in treating acute mania, and there is controversy regarding the drug's effectiveness in treating acute bipolar depression.
 A paper written in 2008 by Nassir et al. reviewed evidence from trials that were unpublished and not referenced in the 2002 APA guidelines, and it concludes that lamotrigine has "very limited, if any, efficacy in the treatment of acute bipolar depression".
 A 2008 paper by Calabrese et al. examined much of the same data, and found that in five placebo-controlled studies, lamotrigine did not significantly differ from placebo in the treatment of bipolar depression.
-However, in a meta-analysis of these studies conducted in 2008, Geddes, Calabrese and Goodwin found that lamotrigine was effective in individuals with bipolar depression, with a number needed to treat (NNT) of 11, or 7 in severe depression.
+However, in a meta-analysis of these studies conducted in 2008, Geddes, Calabrese, and Goodwin found that lamotrigine was effective in individuals with bipolar depression, with a number needed to treat (NNT) of 11, or 7 in severe depression.

-A 2013 review concluded that lamotrigine is recommended in bipolar maintenance when depression is prominent and that more research is needed in regard to its role in the treatment of acute bipolar depression and unipolar depression.
+A 2013 review concluded that lamotrigine is recommended in bipolar maintenance when depression is prominent and that more research is needed regarding its role in the treatment of acute bipolar depression and unipolar depression.
 No information to recommend its use in other psychiatric disorders was found.

 Schizophrenia

 Lamotrigine, as a monotherapy, is not substantially effective against schizophrenia.
-However; various publications and textbooks have expressed that lamotrigine could be added to clozapine as augmentation therapy against partial or non-responding schizophrenic patients.
+However, various publications and textbooks have expressed that lamotrigine could be added to clozapine as augmentation therapy against partial or non-responding patients with schizophrenia.
 Patients had statistically significant improvements in positive, negative and affective symptoms.
-Lamotrigine does not have a statistically significant effect with antipsychotics other than clozapine, such as: olanzapine, risperidone, haloperidol, zuclopenthixol, etc.
+Lamotrigine does not have a statistically significant effect with antipsychotics other than clozapine, such as olanzapine, risperidone, haloperidol, and zuclopenthixol.